alisawuffles/tokenizer-attack/README.md

 1. **Train tokenizers on mixtures of data categories.**

    See `script_examples/train_tokenizer.sh` for an example script.
-This will create a `merges.txt` and `meta.json` file in the specified output directory (e.g., `experiments/mixed_languages/n_112/0`), as well an empty directory for every data category in the mixture.
+This will create `merges.txt` and `meta.json` file in the specified `output_dir` (e.g., `experiments/mixed_languages/n_112/0`), as well an empty directory for every data category in the mixture.

 3. **Apply the learned merge lists to the corpus.**

    This applies the learned merge list step by step to the corpus, recording the frequency of all possible merges at each step.
-This will create a `all_pair_counts.json` and `meta.json` inside the category subdir (e.g., `experiments/mixed_languages/n_112/0/en`).
+This will create `all_pair_counts.json` and `meta.json` inside the category subdir (e.g., `<output_dir>/en`).
 This needs to be run once for every possible data category; see `script_examples/get_merge_frequencies.sh` for an example script.

 3. **Run the solver.**